jlyonsmith/shovel/doc/FileContains.md

 ### `file: string`

-The file to unzip.
+The file to check the contents of.

 ### `content: string`

-The directory in which to place the unzipped files.
+The content to place in the file.

 ### `position: string`